e-Spirit/javascript-content-api-library/README.md

 In this section all available methods will be explained using examples.

+## Requirements

+The FSXA-API requires a `fetch` implementation to run on a Node server environment.
+This dependency can be fulfilled with a cross-fetch polyfill in older Node versions.
+A working example can be found in the chapter _Constructor_.

 ### Constructor

 To be able to use the FSXA-API, a new object must be created.